 In December 2009, the AOHGA petitioned the USDA to have hops removed from the National List of Allowed and Prohibited Substances.
 As a result, in October 2010, the NOSB Handling Committee recommended a two-year transition period towards removal of hops from the list.
 By 2013, all beers bearing the word “organic” on their labels must be brewed with organic hops.
 The two-year window is intended to give brewers and growers time to secure organic hop stocks, and should result in the availability of a much greater variety and supply of organic hops in the long term.

 Organic Brewing Pioneers

 The national trend toward organic products is nothing new to consumers.
 So when and where did these organic beers and breweries come into existence?
 Answering this question is tricky; several breweries were experimenting with organic beer in the mid-90s.
-Lakefront Brewing Company claims it had the first certified organic beer to be labeled in the U.S. in 1996.
-According to Wolaver’s Organic Ales Facebook page, they brewed “the nation’s first certified organic beer in 1997.
-Eel River Brewing Company also claims to becoming the first certified organic brewery in 1999.
-Perhaps the point to take away from this is that breweries were catching onto the organic movement in the mid-90s.
+Lakefront Brewing Co. claims it had the first certified organic beer to be labeled in the U.S. in 1996.
+Eel River Brewing Co. also claims to becoming the first certified organic brewery in 1999.
+Perhaps the take away is that breweries were catching onto the organic movement in the mid-90s.
 I’ll let them hash out the rest!